Ingredion (INGR) Q3 2017 Results - Earnings Call Transcript

 The TIC Gums integration continues as planned, further enhancing our texture capabilities and enabling us to deliver custom solutions faster, to small and medium-sized customers.
 We are pleased with our profit growth as we continue to focus on our trade up strategy, underpinned by our intense customer focus.
 In South America, operating income was $26 million, down $1 million versus last year, however, up $22 million from the second quarter.
 Our Brazil and Argentina network optimization and restructuring have made us more cost competitive and we are pleased with the results so far.

 Volumes were up 3% for the quarter but net sales were down given the pass-through of lower raw material cost in Brazil.
 We expect South America to maintain a tight focus on cost and continue to look at network optimization in addition to our ongoing focus on specialty growth.
 For the short-term, we expect continued operating efficiencies.
-In the longer-term, we believe the underlying demographics are positive for future specialty and core ingredient growth and believe we are well-positioned to take advantage of an economic recovery as it materializes.
+In the longer-term, we believe the underlying demographics are positive for future specialty and core ingredient growth and believe we are well positioned to take advantage of an economic recovery as it materializes.

 Moving along to Asia Pacific, the region delivered $29 million of operating income, in line with last year.
 Overall volume was up 8% versus last year and specialty sales were particularly strong in China and Southeast Asia.
 Our Shandong Huanong and Sun Flour rice business integrations are going well.
 Our Shandong cost synergies are on track for 2018 and the demand for our rice-based ingredients is strong.
 Just like we discussed in the second quarter, in Korea, price/mix was affected by our decision to diversify our core customer mix and repurpose capacity to higher margin sweetener blends.